Donald W. Thompson

-Donald Whitney Thompson (August 18, 1937 – July 17, 2019) was a film director, producer and screenwriter of Christian films.
+Donald Whitney Thompson (August 18, 1937 – July 17, 2019) was an American film director, producer and screenwriter of Christian films.
 He was best known for the evangelical Christian film series A Thief in the Night about the Rapture and Tribulation.

 Life and career

 Thompson was born in Hornell, New York.
 He graduated from Hamburg Central High School in 1956.

-Upon graduating high school, Thompson joined the Air Force where he served as a motion picture editorial specialist, director and producer.
+Upon graduating from high school, Thompson joined the Air Force where he served as a motion picture editorial specialist, director and producer.
 He moved to Des Moines in 1967 to write a series of movies for General Motors.
 In 1968, he married his wife, Beverly.
+For a time, he made television programs for Paramount Pictures.